micahh2/Time-Travel/Readme.md

 * 	Then run: './game'

 ##Controls
-* Use the mouse to click and the boxes will follow you.
+* Use the mouse to click and the circles will follow you.
 * You can drag the mouse to make a pretty blue box.
 * Press the arrow keys to scroll around the map.